vishket/rss-scraper-django/README.md

 - Feeds are scheduled to update every 30 mins

-- Max retry for failed feed updates is 2 with an exponential back-off set to 5 secs
+- Max retry attempts for failed feed updates is 2 - with an exponential back-off set to 5 secs

 - Requests have a 10 sec timeout